socek/baelfire/doc/examples/django.rst

     :caption: bdjango/tasks.py
     :linenos:

 The ``StartRunserver`` task has been implemented.
-In line 75 we added ``AlwaysTrue`` dependency which will result in rebuilding this task every time it will be started no matter every other dependency.
+In line 75 we have added ``AlwaysTrue`` dependency which will result in rebuilding this task every time it will be started no matter the dependency checking.

 Now we need to implement endpoint for starting new task.